norzzielein/NORZZIELEIN/README.md

 <blockquote>
     <div align = "justify">
         <img src = "IMPORT FILES/CognitiveStackFiIcon.png" alt = "Introverted Feeling Icon" style = "width: auto; height: 45px"/> <br>
         At the core of my being resides an 𝗶𝗻𝘁𝗿𝗼𝘃𝗲𝗿𝘁𝗲𝗱 𝗳𝗲𝗲𝗹𝗶𝗻𝗴 as a foundational framework of deeply-rooted principles that inform my intellectual pursuits and casts light upon my life decisions.
 I fervently embrace the Stoic and Rationalist philosophies, drawing upon their notion to inform my worldview and chart my course through life's nuances.
-Much like the velvety abyss of color black and the resonance of a soul music genre intertwine as powerful expressions of my depth and emotion — guiding me on an introspective journey of profound self-discovery.
+Much like the velvety abyss of color black and the resonance of soul music, these elements intertwine as powerful expressions of my depth and emotion — guiding me on an introspective journey of profound self-discovery.
     </div>
 </blockquote>